mambawopieman/notes/README.md

 - "Today's programming wisdom is to embrace the power of simplicity.
 Write code that's readable and maintainable, following the DRY (Don't Repeat Yourself) principle.
 Always remember that clarity trumps brevity.
 Invest time in understanding the problem before diving into coding.
 Modularize your code for better organization and reusability.
 Optimize for debugging and testing, and practice defensive programming to handle potential errors gracefully.
 Lastly, keep learning and adapting as technology evolves."

 In brief: "Simplicity and clarity are keystones of effective programming today; understand the problem thoroughly, write DRY, modular code, prioritize debuggability, practice defensive programming, and never stop learning."

+# 2024-03-06
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary and after profiling.
+Remember that simplicity, clarity, and correctness trump blindly chasing performance without evidence."

+In more detail:
+This quote emphasizes that over-concern with efficiency early in the development process can lead to complex, hard-to-understand code.
+It's better initially to focus on code quality, design, and getting the core functionality right.
+Once your program works as expected, you can then use profiling tools to identify where actual bottlenecks lie and optimize those specific areas, thus achieving a balance between readability and performance.